-The following tutorial is from the Lightroom 4 A-Z DVD Guide.
-We will be releasing 1-2 tutorials per week from the LR4 A-Z DVD.
-The full DVD including 130 tutorials and nearly 14 hours of Lightroom 4 training is available in the SLR Lounge Store for only $99.
+The following tutorial is “Interface Basics and Shortcuts” from Chapter 2 – 1 from the Lightroom 4 A-Z DVD Guide.
+We will be releasing 1-1 tutorials per week from the LR4 A-Z DVD.
+The full DVD including 130 tutorials and nearly 14 hours of Lightroom 4 training is available in the SLR Lounge Store.

 At the top of Lightroom is the menu bar that contains the different menus for Lightroom.
 We will be exploring this menu bar at a later chapter.
 Below that is the Identity Plate Panel that houses the Identity Plate on the left hand side and the different Modules tab on the right hand side.
 The Lightroom workflow is broken up to different Modules based on the function that you are working on.